jestjs/jest/docs/CLI.md

 ### `--testTimeout=<number>`

-Default timeout of a test.
-If the value is 0 then the timeout is ~1 193 days.
+Default timeout of a test in milliseconds.

 ### `--updateSnapshot`